 It’s also much easier than you may think for people to get into debt during tough times.
 Even new hires receive offers of signing bonuses for taking on more responsibility.
 This, however, can cause them to suffer from financial difficulties since their expenses increase while their salary does not.

 5. Avoid Impulse Shopping – Plan Your Purchases Before You Make Them

-	Another way to be financially prudent is by avoiding impulse shopping.
+Another way to be financially prudent is by avoiding impulse buying.
 Instead, make sure that you plan your purchases before you make them so that there are no surprises when it comes time for the bills.

 The other side of this is that you should also avoid impulse debt, which often happens when people are desperate for cash.
 It can be tempting to use your credit card or take out a loan to buy more groceries, but it’s important to remember that these moves will only worsen the situation.

 When things go bad, it’s crucial to remember the big picture, especially for younger individuals who have more time to establish healthy finances.
 List the big-ticket goods, like real estate, in which you hope to invest in the near future, and devise a strategy to get yourself financially prudent to do so.
 Alternatively, consider what you want your retirement years to be like (yes, even if you’re just 22 years old) and begin to plan appropriately.